aws/aws-cdk/packages/aws-cdk/README.md

 Reduces the manual effort of import operations and avoids deployment failures due to naming conflicts with unmanaged resources in your account.

-Use `--method=prepare-change-set` flag to review which resources are imported or not before deploying You can inspect the change set created by CDK from the management console or other external tools.
+Use `--method=prepare-change-set` flag to review which resources are imported or not before deploying a changeset.
+You can inspect the change set created by CDK from the management console or other external tools.

 ```console
 $ cdk deploy --import-existing-resources --method=prepare-change-set
 ```

-Use the `--exclusively` flag to enable this feature for a specific stack
+Use the `--exclusively` flag to enable this feature for a specific stack.

 ```console
 $ cdk deploy --import-existing-resources --exclusively StackName
 ```

-Only resources that have custom names can be imported using `--import-existing-resources` For more information, see [name type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-name.html).
+Only resources that have custom names can be imported using `--import-existing-resources`.
+For more information, see [name type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-name.html).
 To import resources that do not accept custom names, such as EC2 instances, use the `cdk import` instead.